-What is a sale leaseback?
+What is a Leaseback?

-As you might guess, a sale leaseback arrangement involves selling your assets to a company that then leases them back to you.
+As you might guess, a sale leaseback agreement involves selling your assets to a company that then leases them back to you.
 It's a concept that's been around for a long time in industries like trucking, farming, manufacturing, or real estate investment, where high-value assets are a core component of operations.
-The strategy allows asset owners to recover their costs without losing the use of the asset.
+The transaction allows asset owners to recover their costs without losing the use of the asset.

 - The two parties draw up and sign an agreement that specifies the purchase price, term and costs of rental, and repurchase conditions.

-- Company B pays Company A the agreed-upon price, which Company A then uses to fund its daily operations and/or growth.
+- Company B pays Company A the agreed-upon sale price, which Company A then uses to fund its daily operations and/or growth.

 - Company A begins making payments to Company B, possibly working toward a repurchase of the assets or investment in newer versions of those assets.

 The process is the same across any asset class, from machinery to office space.
 It can even work for small business owners who have equity in their private homes.
 Whatever the scenario, though, you have to assess carefully whether it makes sense for you.

 Pros and Cons of the Sale Leaseback Agreement

 Pro #1: You make your asset's value work for you.

 If your non-liquid assets aren't appreciating in value, or if they're not appreciating fast enough, they might do more for you if you sell them and lease them back instead of owning.
 Then you get their full value in cash and can budget it appropriately, some of the money going toward the rental costs and the rest used to drive your company's growth.

 Pro #2: You can take advantage of a market boom.

 Every asset class has its ups and downs.
 If you have an asset type that's been increasing in value and you think the value will peak soon, you can sell it and benefit from the higher price.
 And by setting up a leaseback arrangement, you can keep working in your office space or driving your trucks.